Fraserbc/BetterDiscord-Embeds/README.md

 ## It's not working and I don't know why!?

+Try installing this plugin https://github.com/samogot/betterdiscord-plugins/tree/master/v2/1Lib%20Discord%20Internals

-Just create an issue with all the detail you can and I will respond as soon as possible
+And if that fails, create an issue with all the detail you can and I will respond as soon as possible

 # Credit